Re-run Only Failed Tests

 <summary>GitLab CI</summary>

-See our step-by-step guide [re-run-failed-only-tests](https://docs.currents.dev/getting-started/ci-setup/gitlab/re-run-failed-only-tests "mention")
+See our step-by-step guide [Re-run Only Failed Tests](/getting-started/ci-setup/gitlab/re-run-failed-only-tests.md)

 </details>